apace100/origins-docs/docs/power_types/action_over_time.md

 [Power Type](../power_types.md)

-Executes an entity action on the player in a regular interval.
+Executes an entity action on the entity that has the power within the specified interval.

 Type ID: `origins:action_over_time`